TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-export-or-query-rest-api.md

 # <-- metrics-export-or-query-rest-api -->

 When you are making REST API calls for metrics, you may receive one the following error messages or indications of a problem:
-* “Authorization Failed” error message
+* "Authorization Failed" error message
 * "This subscription is not registered with the Microsoft.Insights resource provider" error message
 * Metric does not exist (the Bad Request response code is returned)
 * No metrics data is returned